 Media Violence Resource Center

 The Media Violence Resource Center is an online resource to help parents, teachers, pediatricians and other professionals understand the impacts of violence in media.
 Although their mission is serious, they needed a site that was inviting and easy to navigate.
 The site is integrated with WordPress, allowing for easy content updates and the ability to utilize a blog to engage site visitors.

 The talented and creative husband and wife team behind Northernlight Filmworks knew it was time to rebrand their business.
-In addition to the creation of a new logo, the website underwent a complete overhaul so that their personality and product could shine.
-John and Jennifer also decided that since their blog received the more traffic than the website, that a blog-website combo would be the most efficient way for their current and prospective clients to find all the information they needed.
+In addition to the creation of a new logo, the website underwent a complete overhaul, so that their personality and product could shine.
+John and Jennifer also decided that since their blog received more traffic than their website, a blog-website combo would be the most efficient way for their current and prospective clients to find all the information they needed.

 Gamma Sigma Alpha